-Christ’s College follows the national curriculum (NCEA) and its students consistently out-perform boys from other decile 8–10 schools, with results well above national averages.
+Christ’s College follows the national curriculum (NCEA) and our students consistently out-perform boys from other decile 8–10 schools, with results well above national averages.
 A high proportion of boys gain Merit or Excellence endorsements.
-An overview of 2016 results is shown below.
+An overview of 2017 results is shown below.

 To further extend and challenge them beyond level 3 NCEA, many students also choose to sit NZ Scholarship examinations.
 Results are always impressive.

 Every year a number of boys are also awarded prestigious university scholarships.
-Over 90% of leaving students pursue tertiary education, either in New Zealand or overseas.
+Over 90% of graduating students pursue tertiary education, either in New Zealand or overseas.

 Merit and Excellence endorsements for Christ's College students compared with all decile 8–10 schools.